camrenaa/Possesst/README.md

 ### Crossplatform + VR/AR/XR compatable
 + ' Possesst ' allows you to create a character controller for **any desired platform** and/or perspective.

+### Preserves stunning realistic visuals
++ View-model without using multiple cameras.
+The view-model casts & receives true shadows based on the model's actual position in the world relative to lights.
+Not your traditional " FPS Controller ".

 ## 📋 Misc.
 Information
 > Latest update: 2025 | Information is subject to change...
 ## For more information visit my [portfolio](https://camrenaa.github.io/)